finalfusion/finalfusion-python/docs/finalfusion.scripts.rst

                            Specify query parts that should be allowed as answers.
                            Valid choices: ['a', 'b', 'c']
      -k K                  Number of neighbours.
-Default: 10
+Default: 10 -l, --lossy           Whether to fail on malformed UTF-8.
+Setting this flag replaces malformed UTF-8 with the replacement character.
+                           Not applicable to finalfusion format.
+     --mmap                Whether to mmap the storage.
+Only applicable to finalfusion files.

 .. bucket to explicit: